 - If food begins to thaw examine it to see if it is too far along in the thawing process to refreeze.

 - You can’t put food in the snow to keep it cold during the day.
-The sun will warm the food up to above 40 degrees.
+The sun will warm the food above 40 degrees.

-- If there is a fire, throw all the food away that got near the fire.
+- If there is a fire in your home, throw all the food away that was affected by the fire.